-Written by Anna Barr under the direction and review of Aimee Ladonski.
+Lessons developed by Master Gardener volunteers under the direction and review of Anna Barr and Aimee House Ladonski.

 The “Grow Getters” series consists of lessons and resources to engage youth and families in hands-on, at-home activities related to gardening—even without a garden!
 Each lesson is a compilation of activities and resources related to one of the topics and geared towards a K-2 audience and their families.
 Each lesson includes objectives, vocabulary, a book, a video, an activity related to the main topic, a nutrition activity, an art activity, and “learn more” resources.
 Check back for additional lessons added each week.

 In this Grow Getters lesson, you will answer the questions: “What is soil?” and “How can you make garden soil?”

 In this Grow Getters lesson, students will learn to identify the parts of a seed and the growth and development of a seed to a plant.

 Following this lesson, participants will be able to identify basic plant parts and use more complex plant part vocabulary.

 In this lesson, participants will learn how plants reproduce and how to identify pollinators that help plants.

 At the completion of this lesson, learners will be able to identify root and non-root fruits and vegetables and learn harvesting skills.